flenniken/statictea/docs/runner.md

 # getCmd

-Return the type of line, either: #, "", id, file, expected or endfile.
+Return the type of line, either: #, "", id, file, expected, endfile or other.

 ```nim
 proc getCmd(line: string): string